yuguang/fiddlesalad/README.md

 Features ready to be implemented:

-* Save lint options with fiddle, as a part of the JSON
 * HTML class and id auto-complete
 * Auto-semicolon insertion for CSS style languages
 * Hide window title bar option